4 typical dishes, 2 chefs, 4 techniques

 The enormous distances and the isolation of the region, which has practically no overland communication routes, make the process difficult.
 Iquitos, the largest Amazonian city, can only be reached by river and air.

 Pedro Miguel Schiaffino

-It is not easy to find a great cook in Lima who speaks as passionately about Amazonian products as Pedro Miguel Schiaffino (1976) does, and who understands the difficulties in obtaining them and helps to solve them.
+It is not easy to find a great cook in Lima who speaks as passionately about Amazonian products as Pedro Miguel Schiaffino (1976), and who understands the difficulties in obtaining them and helps to solve these challenges.

 Schiaffino has two restaurants.
 One is Malabar, created in 2004 and ranked 39th of the 50 best restaurants in Latin America.
 But now his passion is channeled into ÁmaZ, opened in 2012, which is dedicated exclusively to Amazonian cuisine.

 From there, Schiaffino has undertaken some projects to create marketing systems to bring Amazonian ingredients to Peruvian markets.

 One of these projects is what he calls the “Amazon pantry,” which he is developing with indigenous fishing communities in Pacaya, who supply him with pirarucu (Arapaima gigas), known as paiche in Peru.
 Another is with the Bora and Huitoto Amazonian indigenous peoples for the commercialization of yucca brava, starch, flour and tucupi.